literallysofia/literallysofia/README.md

-### Hello stranger, I'm Sofia! 👋
+### Hello, I'm Sofia! 👋

-Full-time dreamer and engineer but mostly traveling, listening to MCR and drinking matcha 🍵
+Full-time dreamer and engineer but mostly going to concerts, traveling and drinking matcha ✨🪐

-#### 👩‍💻 Recent projects
+#### 👩‍💻 Projects

 - [Master Thesis](https://hdl.handle.net/10216/128542): Automatic Generation of Synthetic Website Wireframe Datasets from Source Code
 - [WebWire](https://github.com/literallysofia/webwire): A tool capable of generating images of hand-drawn wireframes from real websites
 - [literallysofia.github.io](https://literallysofia.github.io): An online resume and portfolio based on Gatsby and React

-📍 Currently working as an iOS Product Engineer @ [Amie](https://www.amie.so)
+📍 Currently working as an iOS Engineer @ [Qonto](https://qonto.com/en)

-Can you keep a secret?
-We are making the productivity app of your dreams ✨🪐☁️

 <!--
 **literallysofia/literallysofia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.